Support our work by becoming our Patron! Learn More

 • The sauce should not be used to hide or mask the products that are served with it.

-• If you're putting sauce on top of a meat or vegetable, use a thin ribbon to add colour and serve extra sauce on the side.
+• If you’re putting sauce on top of meat or vegetables, use a thin ribbon to add color and serve extra sauce on the side.

-• Don't use too much sauce.
-Sauce is supposed to enhance and compliment the flavour of food, not to mask it.
+• Don’t use too much sauce.
+The sauce is supposed to enhance and compliment the flavor of food, not mask it.

 • Sauces should be light and natural, rather than heavy and pasty.